 Welcome to the Stilton Group of Churches

-St Mary Magdalene Church, Stilton will be open for private prayer on Tuesday mornings from 9am - 11am and Friday afternoons from 2pm - 4pm.
+St Mary Magdalene Church, Stilton will be open for private prayer on Wednesday afternoons 2-4pm.

 St Mary's Church, Haddon is open daily.